 Treatment with oxygen.

 Oxygen is used to treat AMS and Altitude Illness.
 Using just a small amount of oxygen will do wonders for the body.
-A treatment level of 2 liters per minute is common for most Adults and 1-2 lpm is good for most children.
+A treatment level of 2 liters per minute (LPM) is common for most Adults and 1-2 (LPM) is good for most children.
 Using oxygen when you first arrive will prevent any symptoms from occurring.
 If you already have symptoms such as headache, nausea or fatigue most will go away in a short period of time.
 Headaches have been known to go away in less than 15 minutes.
-Many people will sleep with oxygen which allows the body to acclimate to the high altitude while you sleep.
+Many people will sleep with oxygen which allows the body to adjust to the high altitude while you sleep.
 Additionally when sleeping with oxygen it is as if you are sleeping at sea level, resulting in a more restful night sleep.
 The best equipment for sleeping with oxygen is the oxygen concentrator.
 The oxygen concentrator produces its own oxygen and never runs out.

 We deliver and pick-up at locations in and around the following towns in the Central Colorado Rockies!
 Leadville, Alma, Vail, Winter Park, Granby, Frisco, Breckenridge, Silverthorne, Dillon, Grand Lake, Georgetown and Kremmling.
 Please call or e-mail to request our services!